 Those who wish to withdraw from the application process should contact the Admissions Office through the online inquiry form.
 When submitting the form, please ensure that “MSc Degree” is selected as the topic of your inquiry, and please use the same email address you used when submitting your application.

-The JFUNU scholarship provides a monthly allowance of 150,000 JPY* for living expenses for a maximum of 24 months.
-Travel costs to and from Japan, visa handling fees, and health/accident insurance costs must be covered by the student.
+The JFUNU scholarship provides a monthly allowance of 120,000 JPY* for living expenses for a maximum of 24 months.
+However, travel costs to and from Japan, visa handling fees, and health/accident insurance costs must be covered by the student.
 The tuition fees are fully waived for the scholarship recipients.

 A limited number of scholarships are offered for the UNU-IAS Master of Science in Sustainability programme under the Asian Development Bank–Japan Scholarship Program (ADB–JSP).
 The award of the scholarship is based on application selection results.
 Only applicants that are accepted for enrolment in the UNU-IAS Master of Science in Sustainability programme can be considered as candidates for the ADB scholarship.

-Full tuition, subsistence allowance including housing allowance, medical and accident insurance, books and instrumental allowance will be covered by the scholarship.
-A monthly subsistence allowance including housing allowance for one person for the academic year 2016 is approximately JPY 150,000 (subject to change for the academic year 2016).
+Full tuition, subsistence allowance including housing allowance, medical and accident insurance, books, and instrumental allowance will be covered by the scholarship.
+The monthly subsistence allowance including housing allowance for one person for the academic year 2017 is approximately JPY 150,000 (subject to change for the academic year 2017).
 An economy class airfare will also be provided for the most direct route between the scholar’s home country and Tokyo Narita International Airport.